Euphredes/Euphredes/README.txt

            Witch

 Spirit:
-just me and my environment.
+just me and the environment.
 just me and my thoughts.
 just me and her.
 just her.